walk4rever/DDGenAI/README.md

-# d2l-jax
+# dl24-deepdive
-JAX examples of Dive into Deep Learning
+Deep dive, maybe some JAX examples of Dive into Deep Learning